-EUROPEAN MOVEMENT - CONSTITUTION OF THE EASTERN SUSSEX BRANCH 2020
+EUROPEAN MOVEMENT - CONSTITUTION OF THE EM1066 BRANCH

 The Branch shall be called the EM1066 Branch of the European Movement covering the current UK Parliamentary constituencies of Bexhill and Battle and Hastings and Rye.